Source:Visual Studies Workshop, Rochester, NY (1998)

 Once a technology is introduced into a culture, it can't be withdrawn, and it changes irrevocably the landscape of the culture itself.

 In the late 60s when electronic video technology was first introduced to the mass market, artists were concerned with the phenomenology of the medium, with the processes as well as the product, with the invention of the form.
-As a formal medium, video confirms our belief in the reality of nature Aout there@, inviting us to frame and document it.
+As a formal medium, video confirms our belief in the reality of nature Aout [email protected], inviting us to frame and document it.
 The portability of the first video tools freed many artists to explore and portray the outside world with a tool heretofore largely restricted to interior spaces.

 At the same time and paradoxically video challenged conceptions of illusionistic representation and traditional figure-based imagery.
 The tool set allows us to mix mutually exclusive views of the exterior world.
 We are creating the illusion of a document using electronic particles, sweeping in a line across a screen, never containing at any single moment even a single whole image.